Home » Blogs » ModeOne’s Patented SaaS Technology for Smartphone Data Collection Aligns with Individual Privacy Interests

 ModeOne collects targeted data within the scope of a matter.
 A client typically provides a forensic technician information about a data custodian’s smartphone and how he/she uses it for business activities.
 The technician considers this information and the requirements of a matter, defined by counsel, to establish appropriate parameters for the scope of the smartphone collection.

-ModeOne’s SaaS solution enables the technician to define the date ranges and data sources relevant to each matter.
+ModeOne’s SaaS solution for remote smartphone data collection enables the technician to define the date ranges and data sources relevant to each matter.
 The ModeOne framework gains remote access to the smartphone only after receiving the custodian’s advance permission, locates the relevant data stored on the phone, and securely transfers it to ModeOne’s cloud storage on Amazon Web Services (AWS), where it is encrypted and stored.
 The client can then search and review relevant messages in a threaded format like what we experience on our smartphone using ModeOne’s web-based user interface and download selected messages in a format compatible with any eDiscovery review platform.

 ModeOne protects custodians’ privacy rights to their smartphone data by accessing and transferring only the data authorized by the client.
 It provides a collection inventory summary to review the specific details of the data collected including individual file size and number of messages, threads, and photos.